minhhung2703/marketplace-graduate/README.md

 ## 🚀 Seller Features

 - Chat with buyers
-- Create new gigs and
+- Create new gigs and List gigs
 - Only the seller's gig can be deleted
 - Gigs can be reviewed by buyers based on comment and stars